DeannaCarina/HarryPotterQuiz/assets/documents/features.md

+<a href="https://github.com/DeannaCarina/HarryPotterQuiz">Back to README</a>

 # Features
 ### Deciding what to implement
-Using the table from the Strategy Plane of the UX section, I was able to determine what could be implemented and what would be better being left out by using a viability/importance chart.
+Using the table from the Strategy Plane of the UX section (which I have included at the bottom of this page), I was able to determine what could be implemented and what would be better being left out by using a viability/importance chart.
 Those features that were plotted in the graph in the pink area were those that were determined to be both important AND viable enough to be implemented.
 ### Implemented features
 From the table, I was able to recognise which features were more likely to have a positive impact on the website and implement the following:
 <ul>